The Salvator Mundi

 Description of the Painting

-The Mona Lisa is often recognized for its serene beauty and enigmatic smile.
-Painted by Leonardo da Vinci, this artwork shows a woman in a harmonious setting and showcases Da Vinci’s masterful techniques.
+The Mona Lisa, painted by Leonardo da Vinci, is often recognized for its serene beauty and enigmatic smile.
+This artwork shows a woman in a harmonious setting and showcases Da Vinci’s masterful techniques.

 Visual Analysis of the Artwork